Allison Hartman Dip.Couns. Reg MBACP

 Young People aged 14-16

 Young people will have to have the agreement of their parent or carer to attend counselling.
 You would both be required to attend the meet and greet session but thereafter the young person would be seen on their own for up to 50 minutes depending upon their emotional wellbeing.
-Further information is available at www.counselling4changes.co.uk
+For further information please contact me.

 You can contact me as follows:-